geberele/PercentageCircleSvg/README.md

 #Percentage Circle Svg
-This PHP class allows you to get Percentage Circle Svg.
-Really customizable, you can change the radius, the percentage, the stroke width, the colors, the text, etc...
+This PHP class allows you to create Percentage Circle Svg.
+Really customizable, you can change the radius of the circle, the percentage, the stroke width, the colors, the text, etc...
 ![Percentage Circle Svg](https://www.drupal.org/files/project-images/percentage_circle_svg.png)

 ##How to use it